openbmc/docs/designs/redfish-health-rolllup.md

 ## Testing

-Testing will be performed using sensor values and the status LED.
+Testing will be performed using sensor values, the status LED and the fault group LED.